Learn about workflow automation — benefits, uses, and more

 Workflow automation software

-- Visual resource tools that let you easily analyze requests against priorities and balance workload.
+- Visual resource tools.
+These tools allow users to analyze requests against priorities and balance workloads effectively, enhancing operational efficiency.

 Workflow automation use cases